capejs/capejs/content/api/index.md

 The **Cape.JS** defines a single global variable [Cape](./cape).
 It has some utility methods, such as `extend`, `merge`, etc.

-It also has the `session` property whose value is a hash object.
-This property can be used to store arbitrary data by developers.

 ### Overview of classes

 The **Cape.JS** consists of following five classes: